schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 # Acknowledgements

-Jason Ackley, Brian Carpenter, Vint Cerf, Kevin Darbyshire-Bryant, Vince Fuller, Stephen Hemminger, Geoff Huston, Rob Landley, Eliot Lear, Dan Mahoney, and Paul Wouters all made contributions to this document, directly or indirectly.
+Jason Ackley, John Perry Barlow, Brian Carpenter, Vint Cerf, Kevin Darbyshire-Bryant, Vince Fuller, Stephen Hemminger, Geoff Huston, Rob Landley, Eliot Lear, Dan Mahoney, and Paul Wouters all made contributions to this document, directly or indirectly.
 Thanks also to the members of the internet history mailing list [@IHML] for helping get the early details straight.